The Basilica

 Through the seminary he founded, Jean-Jacques Olier devoted himself to the spiritual education and pastoral initiation of future priests.
 In 1657, at the request of the Société Notre-Dame de Montréal, he sent the first four Sulpicians to Montréal.
 They were some of the first graduates from the seminary in Paris.
 They replaced the Jesuit missionaries who had previously ministered there.

 In 1663, the Sulpicians got royal authorization to acquire the Island of Montréal and administered it until 1840.
-As Seigneurs of Montréal, they had many responsibilities but also had the privilege of collecting duties and taxes.
+As Seigneurs of Montréal, they had many responsibilities but equally had the privilege of collecting duties and taxes.
 With this income, the Sulpicians maintained their community and developed Montréal’s infrastructure.

 In 1678, the canonical institution of the parish of Notre-Dame de Montréal was created.
 The superior of the Sulpicians was the parish priest.